-Israel kills five in Lebanon after ‘ceasefire’ with Hezbollah extended
+Israel kills at least five in Lebanon after ‘ceasefire’ extended

 At least five people have been killed as Israeli air attacks hit several locations in southern and eastern Lebanon.